 Singing For The Beginner Can Be A Challenge If You’ve Not Sung A Note In Your Life” If You Think You Cannot Learn How” Or You Think Singing Is For The Gifted Only” You’ve Never Been More Wrong.

-If you can hear when a singer made a mistake, like wounded off pitch/missed notes in a talent show, then you are not tone deaf.
+If you can hear when a singer made a mistake, like wounded off pitch, missed notes in a talent show, then you are not tone deaf.

-Getting Familiar With Your Voice, How Your Voice Works.
+Learning To Sing And Getting Familiar With Your Voice, How Your Voice Works.

 It’s going to help you a lot as you begin to learn how to sing to have a basic understanding of how your voice works.
 Hopefully, you know how a guitar works, to play guitar you press down on the strings on the fretboard, and the other hand plucks the strings to make the musical notes sound.
-How a Pipe Organ works is also a good example of how your voice works since air flow is what makes the pipe organ work.

 Each pipe sits on top of a hollow wind chest that is filled with compressed air provided by bellows or blower.
-Each ‘stop’ at the organ console represents a set of pipes (a rank) of a particular tone colour, with a different pipe for every note on the keyboard.
+Each ‘stop’ at the organ console represents a set of pipes (a rank) of a particular tone color, with a different pipe for every note on the keyboard.
 Pulling the stop activates a slider under that specific set of pipes on the wind chest, making them available as a sound-source.

 The wind chest also contains a series of valves (pallets) connected to the keyboard by a mechanical linkage.
 These pallets govern the flow of air to each pipe, and even though a stop may be on, no pipes will sound until a key is depressed, and its respective pallet opens.
 This allows the compressed air to pass up through the pipe for that note, this is how the organ works to create the musical sounds.